 – Letting go the flight attendant and pestering again and again for silly requests.

 – Using co-passenger use the armrests by hogging both of them.

 – Usage of overhead bins to store hand luggage and using others.

 – Being decent enough and kicking or hitting the chair in front of you.

 A welcome drink or meal is served on most flights however it depends on airlines to airlines and should be confirmed by the airline authorities.

-Yes, the stewards and stewardesses can be contacted for any trouble whatsoever however, they can report any indecent or disrespectful behaviour of any passenger.
+Yes, the stewards and stewardesses can be contacted for any trouble whatsoever however, they can report any indecent or disrespectful behavior of any passenger.

-If passengers wish to get their seats upgraded to first class then they must arrive at the airport before time and check at the airline’s ticketing desk.
-A polite dressing sense and positive attitude could get passengers complimentary upgrade as well.
-A first class upgrade is chargeable otherwise.
+If passengers wish to get their seats upgraded to first-class then they must arrive at the airport before time and check at the airline’s ticketing desk.
+A polite dressing sense and positive attitude could get passengers a complimentary upgrade as well.
+A first-class upgrade is chargeable otherwise.